The CFPB's giant database of consumer complaints

 It's also helpful to consumers making big financial decisions, researchers and other consumer advocacy groups, she added.

-"Imagine if the database was available before the great recession and foreclosure crisis," said said.
+"Imagine if the database was available before the great recession and foreclosure crisis," Susswein said.
 "A lot less damage would have been done."

 -CNNMoney's Jackie Wattles and Matt Egan contributed to this report